PranayPandhre/hybrid-analyst-bot/README.md

-# HYBRID-ANALYST-BOT
+# Hybrid Financial Analyst Chatbot

-A hybrid analyst assistant that routes questions to:
+A hybrid financial analyst chatbot that routes questions to:
 - **DuckDB (SQL)** for structured financial metrics from `data/financial_data.csv`
 - **RAG over PDFs (ChromaDB)** for qualitative questions from company documents in `docs/`